-that I myself will also come soon (ULT)
+that I myself will also come soon (ULT) soon, so that I myself will also come to you (UST)

-Here, the word also expresses that Paul was confident that he would be able to visit the Philippian Christians, in addition to sending Timothy to them.
-If this would be unclear in your language consider stating this explicitly.
+Here, the word also expresses that Paul was confident that he would be able to visit the Philippian Christians too, in addition to sending Timothy to them.
+If your readers would misunderstand this, consider stating this explicitly.
 Alternate translation: "that I myself, in addition to Timothy, will also come soon" (See: Assumed Knowledge and Implicit Information)

-that I myself will also come soon (ULT)
+that I myself will also come soon (ULT) soon, so that I myself will also come to you (UST)